 You may not sell, but it can be a sign to evaluate what the new management or CEO will do.
 A review after one quarter and a conference call could tell you what the executives have in mind.

 Remember, not all stocks are winners at all times.
-I have the same holding (CNR) in two accounts which I have bought at different times.
-The investment is up in one account and down in the other.
+I have the same holding, Canadian National Railway, in two accounts which I have bought at different times.
+The investment performance differ per account as time plays a big factor.
 I am leaving it as is and it’s a reminder that time plays a big factor in seeing growth.
 Remind yourself that markets go up and down and time is needed for a recovery.
 What you do when the markets are down can have a huge impact on your dividend income portfolio, focus on opportunities rather than your paper loss.